Our Work

 School-based Training Sessions for Teachers

-The IEC organised school-based training sessions on Integrated Education for teachers who were directly involved in the teaching of the SEN students in early September 2022.
+The IEC organised school-based training sessions on Integrated Education for teachers who were directly involved in the teaching of the SEN students in early August 2024.
 The special educational needs of each student and the related pedagogy were made known to the teachers.
 Most teachers found the suggestions made by the IEC to be practical.

 3.